This post may include affiliate links that earn us a small commission.

-Thick and Creamy Shrimp Corn Chowder with Bacon is a hearty soup to keep you warm and cosy on a cold winter night.
-It is easy, one pot and takes less than 30 minutes to make.
+Thick and Creamy Shrimp Corn Chowder with Bacon is a hearty soup to keep you warm and cozy on a cold winter night.
+It is easy, one pot, and takes less than 30 minutes to make.

-Shrimp and Corn Chowder with Bacon is the kind of soup you would need to cosy up on a chilled winter night.
+Shrimp and Corn Chowder with Bacon is the kind of soup you would need to cozy up on a chilled winter night.
 It is creamy and comforting.
 There is shrimp, fresh corn, creamy broth and to make everything better there is bacon.
-So make a big pot of this creamy deliciousness and settled down on a couch with a bowl full of it.
+So make a big pot of this creamy deliciousness and settle down on a couch with a bowl full of it.

 It has been raining here every other day.
 It is cloudy and gloomy.
 Glad that I had made a big batch of this Fresh Corn Chowder.
 We dunked some rustic baguette to the creamy broth.
-It was really satisfying.
+It was satisfying.

 My husband declared it one of the best soups to date.
-In fact, he happily had this for two days in a row.
+He happily had this for two days in a row.
 I am telling this because he is not a fan of corn, be it in any form.

 WHAT IS CHOWDER?

 Though Seafood is commonly used in chowder, you will come across a lot of variation.
-Corn, Chicken, Bacon even vegetable.
+Corn, Chicken, Bacon, and even vegetables.
 Nevertheless, which variation you make, chowder is delicious and extremely satisfying.

-Along with the cream, vegetables like Potato when gets cooked it helps to thicken the chowder.
+Along with the cream, vegetables like Potato, when gets cooked helps to thicken the chowder.

 For making Shrimp Corn Chowder, you would need